FredKSchott/snowpack/www/_template/guides/svelte.md

 ```

 You should see your new website up and running!

-> 💡 Tip: the `README.md` in your new project contains useful information about what each file does.

 <div class="frame"><img src="/img/guides/react/minimalist-hello-world.png" alt="screenshot of project-template-minimal, which shows 'Hello world' in text on a white background." class="screenshot"/></div>